 - Better sea conditions resulted in more people traveling on a single boat, which also resulted in more deaths.
 Almost 5,000 people died at sea in 2016, compared to fewer than 4,000 the previous year.

-- The UNHCR estimated that more than 85 percent of migrants arriving in Italy through the Mediterranean started their journey in Libya.
+- The United Nations High Commissioner for Refugees (UNHCR) estimated that more than 85 percent of migrants arriving in Italy through the Mediterranean started their journey in Libya.

 - In September 2016, European countries agreed to relocate 160,000 refugees from Italy and Greece, to help ease the heavy loads that these two countries carry — only 4,000 were displaced.

 - Some Italy refugees perform volunteer community service — sweeping the streets, cleaning up parks and maintaining gardens.

 - According to the U.N. refugee agency, 26,000 unaccompanied minors made the trek to Italy last year.

 - The Italian government is constructing a plan to integrate asylum seekers into the workforce while they are waiting in the reception centers.